vincentstradic/kmwebproject/content/post/j25_bday.md

 <br>
 My dear friends,

+Please, don't forget to congratulate young Senegalese entrepreneur with his 54-th birthday.
+And I have a present for you:

 <!--more-->

-I have gathered a selection of 15 letters concerning the most intimate affairs of Kabirou Mbodje, his preferences and desires.
+I have put together a selection of 9 letters concerning the most intimate affairs of Kabirou Mbodje, his preferences and desires.
 I am not going to publish this in the site, but I'll sell them for a reasonable price to anyone who wants - exclusive or non-exclusive.
 Get in touch with me at info@warileaks.com if you are interested.

+Spoiler: he likes them young and mostly white.

 <hr>